 “The Directors concluded that it would be in the best long-term interests of the Partnership to make membership simple to administrate.
-Any individual with an interest in green infrastructure and/or water sustainability can become a member of the Partnership.
-All that individuals need do is go to ‘waterbucket.ca’ and follow the instructions to Become a Member," states Peter Law.
+Any individual with an interest in green infrastructure and/or water sustainability can become an associate member of the Partnership.
+All that individuals need do is go to ‘waterbucket.ca’ and follow the instructions to receive the Partnership’s weekly e-Newsletters,” states Peter Law.

 “The Lifetime Members category recognizes the contributions of key individuals who have played a pivotal role in the genesis and/or evolution of the Partnership.
 These individual still have a role to play in contributing their knowledge and wisdom,” reports Tim Pringle.